ddddyyyy/shiro-demo/README.md

 * shiro: 1.5.2

-## Test case to reproduce the error that could not serialize remeberMe cookie
+## Test case to reproduce the error that could not resovle remeberMe cookie

 * login to generate the remeberMe cookie： http://127.0.0.1:8081/login
 * delete the JSESSIONID